Willi Orbán: 2017–18 season

+2018–19 season

 The 2018–19 season saw the returning management of Ralf Rangnick and made a decision to rotate captaincy given to different players.
 In the end, it was announced that Orban remained as captain for RB Leipzig.
 He then helped the side qualify for the UEFA Europa League Group Stage after beating the likes of BK Häcken, Universitatea Craiova and Zorya Luhansk.
 It wasn't until on 26 September 2018 when Orban scored his first goal of the season, in a 2–0 win over VfB Stuttgart.
 Having initially appeared in the substitute bench at the start of the season, Orban regained his first team place in the centre–back position, along with his captaincy.
 However, he soon lost his first team place and was demoted to the substitute bench, due to strong competition in the centre–back positions.
 By late–January, Orban regained his first team place in the centre–back position once again, along with his captaincy.
 He then scored twice for the side, in a 3–0 win over Hannover 96 on 1 February 2019.
 Orban led the club reach their first DFB-Pokal Final after beating Hamburger SV 3–1.
 In the final against Bayern Munich, Orbán started as captain and played for 70 minutes before being substituted, as RB Leipzig lost 3–0.
 At the end of the 2018–19 season, Orbán went on to make thirty–nine appearances and scoring four times in all competitions.
 In the 2019–20 UEFA Champions League, Orbán was part of the team which reached the semi-finals, but eventually lost 3–0 against Paris Saint-Germain.
 In April 2021, he extended his contract until June 2025.
 He played in the 2021 DFB-Pokal Final, which RB Leipzig lost 4–1 to Borussia Dortmund.
 At the end of the 2020–21 season, Orbán was voted "Player of the Season" by the Leipzig fans.

+2021–22 season

+In the 2021–22 Bundesliga season, he made 30 appearances and scored two goals.
+He scored his first goal in a 2–1 victory over VfL Wolfsburg on 23 January 2022.
+His second goal was scored in a 1–1 draw against Arminia Bielefeld on 14 May 2022.
 On 21 May 2022, RB Leipzig won the DFB-Pokal Final against Freiburg, in which Orbán scored in the penalty shootouts which ended in a 4–2 win, to be his club's first title in the competition.
 In February 2023, he was in doubt to play a Bundesliga match against Union Berlin, as he would donate his stem cells, being registered with the DKMS since 2017, in order to save a patient with blood cancer.